Best Tech Stack to Build a SaaS in 2023

 - Sentry: Application exception monitoring and aggregation.
 It notifies when unhandled errors happen.

-Microservice Architecture for SaaS
+Microservice and Multi-Tenant Architecture for SaaS

 Microservices are the resulting standalone services after breaking a software application down into separate components that perform their function(s) without being embedded in the application itself.